Med0kin/BETA-Humanoid-robot/README.md

 ### Programming language

 The programming language of choice for the project is Python.
-This decision was made because of its ease of use, large community, many libraries and frameworks and cross-platform compatilibity.
+This decision was made because of its ease of use, large community, large number of libraries and frameworks and cross-platform compatilibity.
 Additionally, Python is a versatile language that can be used to develop a wide range of applications, including those that are used for the control of the robot's servos, the implementation of its vision system, and the development of its speech recognition capabilities.

 ### Used libraries